 Main walls

 Repair category 2

-Notes There is cracked, weathered and bossed roughcast to the main walls.
+Notes There are areas of cracking to the walls.
+There is defective roughcast along the gable elevation, next to the driveway.

 Windows, external doors and joinery

 Repair category 1

 Notes No immediate action or repair is needed.